What is a tech stack?

 Tech Stack Awareness

-Whilst tech stacks are obviously the realm of developers, that doesn’t mean that non-developers can’t garner a basic understanding.
+Tech stacks are obviously the realm of developers.
+However, that doesn’t mean that non-developers can’t gain a basic understanding.
 It’s actually very important that everyone in the process of digital development is aware of how technology stacks influence the performance of the product.

-This doesn’t mean that everyone in the company must be fluent in coding, but having a fundamental grasp of tech stacks will help everyone in their role to create a great application.
+This doesn’t mean that everyone in the company must be fluent in coding.
+Having a fundamental grasp of tech stacks will help everyone in their role to create a great application.

 Learn more about developing the best digital products possible, and get in touch to find the best tech stack for you.